thejordanavery/m1-hw1-avery-jordan/README.md

 Markup :  ## Past Coding Experience ##

 I have not coded a day in my life.
-Well actually that's not true
+Well actually, that's not true.
+I have explored with the HTML settings in Squarespace and Wix and I am the first to mess something up in inspect element whenever I see it.
+However, for the purposes of this course.
+I am a coding virgin.

+Markup :  ## Career Goals ##

+Markup : 1.
+UX/UI Designer:
+             I want to be a UX/UI Designer.
+I am in this program to pursue it.
+         2. Master's Degree:
+             I hope to seek my Mass Communication - Web Design degree from this university in May 2024.
+         3. Portfolio.
+             I hope to have a book full of work that is world class and industry approved.